 There has never been a better time to get kids out climbing.
 Just think, what if Adam Ondra never fell in love with climbing because he hated the way the shoes felt or performed?
 Today manufacturers offer a vast range of options in climbing footwear for kids, and we highlight the differences so you can spend less time researching and more time getting out there.
 We break down how each shoe performed on granite slab, quartzite edges, sandstone, basalt cracks, and limestone pockets as well as how they feel on long days, both up on the wall as well as down in the dirt at the base of the crag.

 There is a wide range of pricing for modern climbing shoes for kids.
 We get into the weeds with these shoes to detail the price versus performance.
-It may surprise you to find out that the new climbing shoes we tested range in price; but don't fear, we break down the value of each to make sure you can find a shoe that is right for your kid crusher.
-The Butora Brava boasts good performance for a great price, but if your kid is more advanced, the more aggressive Evolv Ashima or the La Sportiva Maverink may hold more value for your child.
+It may surprise you to find out that the new climbing shoes we tested range in price, but don't fear; we break down the value of each to make sure you can find a shoe that is right for your kid crusher.
+The Butora Brava boasts good performance for a great price, but if your kid is more advanced, the more aggressive Evolv Ashima may hold more value for your child.

 Edging is when you use, you guessed it, the edge of your climbing shoe to step onto a small lip of rock.
 Edges are the most common type of foothold.